 The Absaroka-Beartooth Wilderness Area was established by an Act of Congress on March 27th, 1978.
 A majority of its 944,000 acres lies in the state of Montana, squarely north of Yellowstone National Park.
 Management of the A-B Wilderness is in the hands of the Custer Gallatin National Forest.
-A small portion (22,000 acres) of the A-B lies in Wyoming on the Shoshone NF.
-The A-B Wilderness celebrates its 40th Anniversary in 2018.
+A small portion (22,000 acres) of the “A-B” lies in Wyoming on the Shoshone National Forest.
+The A-B Wilderness celebrated its 40th Anniversary in 2018.

-The north/south-running Absaroka Mountains derive their name from the Crow Tribe’s native-language name for themselves, the Apsaalooké, or “Children of the Large-Beaked Bird.”
-This range of mountains forms the western part of the Absaroka-Beartooth Wilderness and is volcanic in origin.
-The Absarokas provide the spiny backdrop for the eastern side of the Paradise Valley, from Livingston to Gardiner, that leads to Yellowstone National Park.
-And if you are wondering how to pronounce “Absaroka,” both Ab-Suh-RO-kuh or Ab-Zore-Kuh will work, the latter being the preferred pronunciation of the old-timers and locals.
+The north/south-running Absaroka Mountains derive their name from the Crow Tribe’s name for themselves in their native-language , the Apsaalooké, or “Children of the Large-Beaked Bird.”
+Explorers of European descent interpreted this to mean “Crow.”
+This dramatic range of mountains rising up from the headwaters of the Yellowstone River forms the western part of the Absaroka-Beartooth Wilderness and is volcanic in origin.
+The Absarokas are the spiny backdrop for the eastern side of the Paradise Valley, from Livingston to Gardiner, that leads to Yellowstone National Park.
+Many wonder how to pronounce “Absaroka;” both Ab-suh-RO’-kuh or Ab-ZORE’-kuh are common, the latter being the preferred pronunciation of the old-timers and locals.

 Far-older geologically are the Beartooth Mountains forming the eastern portion of the Wilderness, and aptly named from a rock arête easily visible from the spectacular Beartooth Highway.
 Rocks 3.8 billion years old have been found here.
 High plateaus, glaciers, lakes, and 12,000 ft. peaks grace the landscape.